BioJulia/Bio.jl/docs/src/man/intervals.md

 end
 ```

-In the internal, this random accessing function uses an index type named
+Internally, this random accessing function uses an index type named
 `Tabix`.
 If the user knows well about the BGZF file format, it is also possible
 to use its interfaces to read a formatted file that are not supported in Bio.jl:
 ```julia